Community College Executive Forum

 Research & InsightsMore

-Community colleges are uniquely positioned to attract students as market demand spikes for jobs requiring associate’s degrees and vacancies among middle-skilled positions increase with retirements among boomers.
-Yet, while opportunity knocks, many institutions are not equipped to support the rapidly changing needs of the modern workforce.
-Community college administrators must proactively develop new programs based on market-trends and adapt old programs to include newly desirable workforce skills.
+Many community colleges are not equipped to support the rapidly changing needs of the modern workforce.
+Discover how community college administrators can proactively develop new programs based on market-trends and adapt old programs to include newly desirable workforce skills.

 ExpertsMore on Our Experts